top of page

 1. Visa situation after a divorce

-The spouse visa enables foreign spouses to live in Germany as part of family reunification with their German spouse or foreign spouse living in Germany.
+The spouse visa allows foreign spouses to live in Germany as part of family reunification with their German spouse or a foreign spouse living in Germany.
 A key principle of this visa is the continued existence of the marriage.
-However, if a separation or divorce occurs , the visa does not automatically become invalid, but can be revoked or withdrawn.
-In addition, an extension is not possible without an existing marriage .
-This poses great challenges for many foreign spouses, as their stay in Germany is often tied to the continued existence of the marriage.
+However, in the event of a separation or divorce , the visa does not automatically become invalid but can be revoked or withdrawn.
+Furthermore, an extension is not possible without an existing marriage .
+This presents many foreign spouses with significant challenges, as their stay in Germany is often tied to the continued existence of the marriage.

-However, there is a solution to this problem: under certain conditions, a foreign spouse can stay in Germany even after the divorce .
-The so-called independent right of residence according to Section 31 of the Residence Act allows those affected to apply for their own visa.
-In this article, you will learn which conditions must be met for this right of residence and which steps are necessary in order to be able to stay in Germany even after a divorce.
+However, there is a solution to this problem: Under certain conditions, a foreign spouse can remain in Germany even after a divorce .
+The so-called independent right of residence under Section 31 of the Residence Act allows those affected to apply for their own visa.
+In this article, you will learn what requirements must be met for this right of residence and what steps are necessary to remain in Germany even after a divorce.

 2. Requirement for divorce visa